KIMBOSAURUS1/DM1143D-Ideation-and-Prototyping-FA18-McDermott/syllabus.md

 #### Additional Course Management Site: NYU Classes

 #### [Link to full Syllabus PDF](https://wp.nyu.edu/criticalwearables/wp-content/uploads/sites/11961/2018/09/IDEATIONPROTOTYPING_McDermott2.pdf)
 This document may be updated to reflect changes in the course schedule and content.
 Please check back regularly.
+Last update to this link was 09/05/2018.

 #### Assignments
 * [Constant Output](constant_output_choices.md)